Weinberg Angle, Neutron Abundance in BBN, and Lifetime

 \subsection{Thermal model}

-In the primordial Universe we study how weak reaction rates impact the the neutron abundance at onset of BBN.
-We first look at a naive description: Assuming thermal equilibrium yields of particles, we define the neutron concentration $X_n^f$ at instantaneous in temperature weak interaction (WI) freeze-out.
+In the primordial Universe we study how weak reaction rates impact the neutron abundance with interest to understand precisely their abundance at onset of BBN.
+We first look at a naive description: Assuming thermal equilibrium yields of particles, we define the neutron concentration $X_n^f$ at instantaneous in temperature weak interaction (WI) freeze-out:

 where $n_n^f=n_n(T_f)$ and $n_p^f=n_p(T_f)$ are freeze-out neutron and proton thermal densities, respectively, obtained at the freeze-out temperature $T_f$. $X_n^f$ depends on temperature $T_f$ at which neutrons decouple from the heat bath, and the neutron-proton mass difference (in medium) $Q$.